ga-wdi-boston/rails-api-one-to-many/README.md

 ## `has_many`

-Often, the resources of our application will have a relationship with each other.
+Often, the resources of our application will have relationships with each other.
 In our three domains, authors have many books, doctors have many patients, and recipes have many ingredients.